mmgen/mmgen-wallet/README.md

 #  mmgen = Multi-Mode GENerator
 ## a Bitcoin cold storage solution for the command line

+NOTE: Parts of this README are now **out of date**.
+In particular, the new transaction scripts automate the process of offline signing, so that your private keys never touch the online machine.
+An updated README is on the way.
+For the time being, consult the `--help` option of the `mmgen-tx*` scripts.

 NOTE: For the time being, MMGen should be considered experimental software.
 Downloading and testing it out is easy, risk-free and encouraged.
 However, spending significant amounts of BTC into your mmgen-generated